wacncontent/CustomizeTool/removeCommentOutput/articles/service-fabric/service-fabric-reliable-services-quick-start.md

 In this tutorial, we will focus on the `RunAsync()` entry point method where you can immediately start running your code.
 The project template includes an example implementation of `RunAsync()` that increments a rolling count.

-> [AZURE.NOTE] For details on working with a communication stack, check out [Getting Started with Microsoft Azure Service Fabric Web API Services with OWIN self-host](service-fabric-reliable-services-communication-webapi.md)
+> [AZURE.NOTE] For details on working with a communication stack, check out [Getting Started with Windows Azure Service Fabric Web API Services with OWIN self-host](/documentation/articles/service-fabric-reliable-services-communication-webapi)

 ### RunAsync